zhangvia/ParaAttention/README.md

 | mochi-1-preview | A100-SXM4-80GB x 4 | `para-attn (cfg + ring)` | 61.206 | 3.21x |
 | mochi-1-preview | A100-SXM4-80GB x 4 | `para-attn (cfg + ring)` + `torch.compile` | 47.100 | 4.17x |

-NOTE: The speedup of iterations per second is generally higher than the speedup of wall time, because the wall time includes the overhead of calling the text encoder and vae decoder.
+**NOTE**: The speedup of iterations per second is generally higher than the speedup of wall time, because the wall time includes the overhead of calling the text encoder and vae decoder.

 # Installation